 Sweet dressings, such as raspberry vinaigrette, French, and Catalina, have the most sugar-- about 5 to 7 grams of sugar in a 2-tablespoon serving.
 So watch how much you pour on.
 A lower-sugar option is a light homemade vinegar and oil dressing.
 It will have only about 1 gram of sugar in the same amount.

 Yes, we all know fruity kids’ cereals are high in sugar, but even healthier-sounding ones sneak it in.
 Many popular oat, corn and bran cereals have 10-20 grams or more per cup.
-No matter what the front of the box promises, read the ingredients label to be sure of what you’re getting.
+No matter what the front of the box promises, read the ingredients label and Nutrition Facts Panel to be sure of what you’re getting.

 Most of those drinks that say they’ll give you a lift have tons of sugar along with caffeine.
 Some energy drinks have about 25 grams per 8-ounce serving.
 How about having some cool water instead?
 Sometimes being dehydrated can make you feel tired.

 Mandarin oranges in light syrup have about 39 grams of sugar per 1-cup serving.
 You can minimize the sugar somewhat by draining the cup -- that gets you to about 15.5 grams.
 Better yet, just have fresh fruit.